Commander Brian R. Whisler

 Lieutenant Commander Ian M. Starr

 LCDR Ian Starr reported to USCGC Alex Haley in June 2019, where he currently serves as the Executive Officer.
+He was selected for the Hopley Yeaton Superior Cutterman Award in December 2020.

 From 2017-2019, LCDR Starr served in the Joint Chiefs of Staff J5 (Strategic Plans & Policy) directorate.
 His responsibilities included developing strategic policy initiatives and advising senior Department of Defense and National Security Council leaders on maritime-related topics affecting homeland defense.
 In 2016, prior to reporting to the Joint Staff, he earned a Master of Arts degree in Defense and Security Studies from the Naval War College in Newport, RI.